codevally/linux-ansible-config/README.md

 Use the [Vault](http://docs.ansible.com/playbooks_vault.html) feature to encrypt any YAML file that stores password variables.

-## Ubuntu 16.04 ##
+## Enabling Ansible on Modern Linux Systems ##

-Ubuntu 16.04 systems no longer include Python 2 by default.
-Ansible currently uses Python 2 to manage UNIX-based systems, and cannot use Python 3 instead.
+Ansible uses Python 2 to manage UNIX-based systems.
+Modern Linux systems have migrated to Python 3.
+Unfortunately, support for Ansible with Python 3 is currently experimental.

+To manage Debian-based Linux systems with Ansible you must ensure that the *python-minimal* package has been installed.
+Consider adding this to your *cloud-init* or preseed configurations.

-The *bootstrap_ubuntu_ansible* playbook handles this by installing Python 2 using the *raw* method, so that it is available for you to run other Ansible commands and playbooks.
+To enable Ansible management for a running system, use the  *bootstrap_ubuntu_ansible* playbook.
+This installs the Python 2 package using the *raw* method, so that it is available for you to run other Ansible commands and playbooks.

-Alternatively, install the *python-minimal* package:
+Alternatively, manually install the *python-minimal* package:

     apt update && apt install python-minimal

-Regardless of how you install Python2, you also need to add an *ansible_python_interpreter* setting to the entries for these systems in your inventory:

-    ansible_python_interpreter=/usr/bin/python2.7

 ## Contact ##